katavouta/katavouta.github.io/_pages/Research.md

 - Regional downscaling

 ---

-**Statistical methods for analysis and reconstruction of observations, and data assimilation**

-- Spectal analysis of modes of variability.
-- Empirical Orthogonal Function analysis.
-- State-space models.
-- Ensemble Kalman filter and Ensemble Optimal Interpolation.

 <!--
 e.g., ocean acidification due to ocean uptake of anthropogenic carbon further amplifying warming through a reduction in the the ocean ability to absorb carbon from the atmosphere.